sheftneal/pnas-ed-smoke-2023/README.md

 Code and select data for Heft-Neal, Gould, Childs, Kiang, Nadeau, Duggan, Bendavid, and Burke 2023 PNAS paper [`Emergency department visits respond non-linearly to wildfire smoke'](https://www.pnas.org/doi/10.1073/pnas.2302409120).

 The materials in this repository includes public data and the scripts used to produce the figures and calculations appearing in the main text and extended data of the paper.
+Data frames storing the coefficients corresponding to all main results are also included here in the results directory.

 Nonpublic data including all measures of ED visits that are the outcomes for most of the analysis in the paper are not included here.
 Additional details below.